 This year's annual meeting will be held in a virtual meeting format only.
 We have designed our virtual format to enhance, rather than constrain, stockholder access, participation and communication.
-For example, the virtual format allows stockholders to communicate with us in advance of, and during, the annual meeting so they can ask questions of our Board of Directors or management, as time permits.
+For example, the virtual format allows stockholders to communicate with us in advance of, and during, the annual meeting so they can ask questions as time permits.